Growing Zones: 5-10 outdoors(hardy down to -10℉) 5-10 outdoors

 Beautiful Tree for all Seasons

 The 3-in-1 Plum tree erupts with color early in spring, flaunting pale pink and/or white blossoms that are fragrant and lovely against a backdrop of vibrant green foliage.
 These three cultivars bloom at varying intervals, depending upon your region, so you'll have beautiful flowers for weeks on end.
-While the flowers and the fruit are a magnificent site, this tree also provides terrific autumn color too!
+While the flowers and the fruit are a magnificent sight, this tree also provides terrific autumn color too!
 Though this magnificent tree is self-fertile, you'll want to plant more than one for the aesthetic value alone.

 Easy to Grow and Manage